-The document provides a collection of good practices in CCR governance and management that were observed during the execution of the targeted review and an assessment of the convergence towards those practices, accounting for the proportionality principle (particularly for institutions with a less complex CCR business).
+The document provides a collection of sound practices in CCR governance and management that were observed during the performance of the targeted review.
+It also contains an assessment of the convergence towards those practices, accounting for the principle of proportionality (particularly for institutions with a less complex CCR business).
 The ultimate objective is to encourage institutions to improve their risk management capabilities in a way that is commensurate with their CCR profile.

-It is acknowledged that in their individual implementation some practices might need to be adapted to the specific characteristics of institutions and that various configurations of CCR can be addressed by different organisational arrangements.
-Institutions should always look at the good practices in the light of their overall approach to CCR and the size and complexity of their CCR portfolio, which might change over time.
+It is acknowledged that in their individual implementation, some practices might need to be adapted to the specific characteristics of institutions and that various configurations of CCR can be addressed by different organisational arrangements.
+Institutions should always look at the sound practices in the light of their overall approach to CCR and the size and complexity of their CCR portfolio, which might change over time.
 The growing NBFI sector as well as any other non-banking counterparty whose business strategy is particularly vulnerable to market shocks are two examples.
 While stress testing is one crucial tool for identifying such clients and the potential risks associated with their portfolios that are not covered by regulatory capital requirements, institutions can also use Pillar II models to better capture the many facets of CCR in the exposure calculation.
 Developments in business practices might affect CCR governance and management practices.
-Hence, institutions should also expect the nature of these good practices to evolve over time.
+Hence, institutions should also expect the nature of these sound practices to evolve over time.

-The Financial Stability Aspects of Commodities Markets" Financial Stability Board, 20 February 2023.
+&lt;sup>7 See "The Financial Stability Aspects of Commodities Markets", Financial Stability Board, 20 February 2023.